skyflowapi/skyflow-node/README.md

 ```
 ### Service Account Scoped Bearer Token Generation

 A service account that has multiple roles can generate bearer tokens with access restricted to a specific role by providing the appropriate `roleID`.
-Generated bearer tokens are valid for 60 minutes and can only perform operations with the permissions associated with the specified role.
+Generated bearer tokens are valid for 60 minutes and lets you perform operations with the permissions associated with the specified role.

 The role ids can be passed as part of the options in `GenerateBearerToken(filepath,options)`  function, which takes the service account credentials file path and an optional options object for token generation.
-Alternatively, you can also send the entire credentials as string, by using `GenerateBearerTokenFromCreds(credentials,options)`
+Alternatively, you can also send the entire credentials as a string, by using `GenerateBearerTokenFromCreds(credentials,options)`

 [Example using credentials file path](https://github.com/skyflowapi/skyflow-node/blob/master/samples/service-account/ScopedTokenGenerationExample.ts):